TezzStrom/pm1-gamers-corner/README.md

 - To ensure a responsive design and user-friendly interface, I will apply a mobile-first approach. <mark>This is recommended by the Code Institute as well (Introduction to Love Running module).</mark>

-- There will be a clear call-to-action button on the first and second page for easy accesability which will lead to the sign-up form.
+- There will be on or more clear call-to-action button on the first and second page for easy accesability which will lead to the sign-up form.

 - There will be a section on the home page contatining information about the events.

 - There will be an easy accesible navigation bar in the browser and a hamburgermenu on phone and tablet in the upper right corner for easy access and recognition for the user on all pages.

-- There will be a separate page where users can vote for the top three games of the upcoming week, as well as a gallery with high-quality pictures and informative text of all the games that they can vote for.
+- There will be a separate page (*Games*) where users can vote for the top three games of the upcoming week, as well as a gallery with high-quality pictures and informative text of all the games that they can vote for.

-- There will be a third page with contact information where users can submit inquiries and access a sign-up form.
+- There will be a third page (*Sign-up*) to access a sign-up form.
 The sign-up form will have a field where the users must enter their email for easier administration by the site owner.

+- The contact information will be placed in the footer for inquiries.

-### Design choices
+#### Design choices

+The overall intended feeling of the website is supposed to be an inviting, cozy, gaming atmosphere.
+The following design choices for this project was made with this in mind.

 ### Wireframes